cdrage/blog/_notes/motorcycles.md

 1. Smooth (braking, corner lines, throttle)
 2. Vision (look far ahead)
 3. Body position (more comfy lean = naturally more speed.
 You'll have to go faster to keep from turning too sharp.)

+# Dirt Biking Tips

+Sand:
+1. Only in DEEP deep sand, speed up and move your weight back, keep throttle steady or short bursts (like, gopher dunes deep sand..)

+Other:
+2. To turn, push the bike down, keep upright, use the knobs of the tires
+3. Look where you want to go
+4. Stand up on the footpegs on straights
+5. Taking a normal turn, shift weight to the outside peg, keep upright.
+6. In corners, sit as far forward as possible

+For jumps:
+- Do all acceleration before the jump, then keep steady / neutral throttle up to and over the jump
+- Standing up!
+- Try to keep it a gear higher than you need to be
+- If you front end drops in the air, hit the throttle to help yourself out
+- Always use an even throttle (slight acceleration)
+- Always lean forward as you run up the up-ramp

+# Ken Hell's Podcast:

+# 16 How to Find Your Limits:
+- For brakes:

+# Painting

+Instructions:

+Requirements:

+- 400, 600, 1000, 1500, 2000 grit sandpaper
+- 3-5 cans of rattlecan paint (built-in primer if your's isn't primed yet)
+- 3 cans of clearcoat (I only had to use 2 and it looked great, 3 if you're OCD / really want it to shine)

+Preparation:

+Light 400 grit light all-over the fairings (sand 400 then 600 for gas tank plastic since it's hard as fuck...)

+Base coat:

+1. 2-3 light (VERY light! it's really easy to make it drip) coats, wait 5 minutes each coat (check can for time between coats)
+2. Wait 1 day before proceeding for it to fully dry
+3. Light 1000 WET sand all-over (don't dry sand!)
+4. Wash with light soapy solution and rinse
+5. Let it dry thoroughly, dry with a tack cloth too.
+Ideally, let it dry out in a place with no dust.

+Clear coat:

+1. 3 light coats of clear-coat, wait 10 minutes each coat (check can for time between coats).
+Again, SUPER LIGHT.
+Clear coat is the easiest to make drip.
+It's okay to do more than 3 coats all-over.
+2. Wait 24 hours before proceeding (clear coat takes a while to fully dry)

+(Rest of steps is OPTIONAL.
+Your job may look great already with the clear coat, but if you wish to make it shiny even more, proceed below..)

+3. Wet sand with 1000 grit, then 1500 grit, then finally with 2000 grit.
+2 passes over entire part each stage
+4. Quick rinse before rub / polishing
+5. Rub: Run 3-4 passes over whole part with rubbing compound with a microfiber cloth (apply compound to surface, spread using cloth, when compound and water are thrown aside and absorbed by the foam pad, mode to next panel!).
+I'd advise against a microfiber wheel
+6. Polish: Run 3-4 passes over whole part with polishing compound + microfiber cloth (apply compound to surface, spread using cloth)
+7. Wax!